crillab/gophersat/README.md

 describing and solving NP-hard problems that can easily be reduced to a SAT instance.

 ## Do I have to represent my SAT problem as CNF?
 Am I forced to use the unfriendly DIMACS format?
-Not anymore.
-The `bf` (for "boolean formula") package provides facilities to translate any boolean formula to CNF.
+No. The `bf` (for "boolean formula") package provides facilities to translate any boolean formula to CNF.

 Helper packages for describing optimization problems (such as weighted partial MAXSAT)